kwallis/tneil.github.com/webworks/index.md

     * It truly adopts advanced web standards such as HTML5, CSS3, JavaScript, and features a powerful implementation of SVG.
     * It runs on the market-leading WebKit&reg; browser engine. _(Also available on BlackBerry handheld version 5.0)_
     * We are working with leading productivity web frameworks, including (but not limited to) jQuery&reg;, Dojo&reg;, and Sencha&reg;, to make sure that they function and perform as expected.
-    * It’s not just about standards, it’s about advanced standards and technologies that promote developer skills and productivity.
+    * It's not just about standards, it's about advanced standards and technologies that promote developer skills and productivity.

 2. **Powerful Integration**

     * It is not a lowest common denominator platform.
-It’s not an isolated environment.
+It's not an isolated environment.
     * You can create full BlackBerry Super Apps with access to the entire platform through Services and JavaScript APIs.
-    * It’s also completely extensible; If support for that [one API that you need](http://www.blackberry.com/developers/docs/webworks/api/) doesn’t already exist, you can add it yourself.
+    * It's also completely extensible; If support for that [one API that you need](http://www.blackberry.com/developers/docs/webworks/api/) doesn't already exist, you can add it yourself.
     * Quickly get on the road to an attractive, secured, integrated, always-on and event-driven application that can exploit what makes the BlackBerry platform so powerful.

 3. **Open**